zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 #### Customizing the System Prompt (Optional)

-To tailor your application's behavior, you can customize the [**system prompt**](/appstore/modules/genai/prompt-engineering/#system-prompt) to make it more specific to your use case:
+To tailor your application's behavior, you can customize the [System Prompt](/appstore/modules/genai/prompt-engineering/#system-prompt) to make it more specific to your use case:

 ##### Copying or Duplicating the Microflow